What is R&D?

 Research & Development Tax Credit

 Unlike R&D deductions, R&D credits offer a dollar-for-dollar offset to corporate and individual federal and state income taxes.
-In fact, new opportunities for R&D credits on qualified research expenses (QREs) are always evolving as state and federal entities expand their programs to encourage advancements in a wide range of fields.
+New opportunities for R&D credits are always evolving as federal and state taxing authorities expand their programs to encourage private investment in a wide range of fields.
 You may even be able to claim credits for your company’s past research & development.

-Moreover, due to recent legislation expanding the scope of the credit, for eligible taxpayers the R&D credit may be used to offset:
+Recent legislation expanding the scope of the credit now allpws eligible taxpayers to use the R&D credit to offset:

 - → Regular tax

 - → Payroll tax (employers portion) up to $250,000 for qualified small business for tax years beginning after December

 - → Alternative minimum tax for eligible small businesses for tax years beginning after December 31, 2015

 You may be surprised to learn how far-reaching the R&D tax credit is.
 Many eligible organizations don’t participate in the program because of these common misconceptions: